State government offers two types of job opportunities:

 Unclassified positions are not subject to the Merit System.
 The remaining third of state employees serve in unclassified roles, which are filled based on background and experience as presented in resumes and during interviews.
 Practices may vary from one agency to another.

 The State of Oklahoma offers other unclassified opportunities:

-One of the outstanding programs administered by HCM is the Carl Albert Public Internship Program, which consists of paid internships for both graduate and undergraduate students.
+The Carl Albert Public Internship Program provides paid internships for both graduate and undergraduate students.
 Undergraduates are employed as unclassified temporaries for one or two academic semesters or 999 hours.
-Executive Fellows (graduate) Interns may be employed in unclassified positions for up to two years, and those who successfully complete a two-year internship are eligible for appointment to a position in the classified or unclassified state service.
+Executive Fellows (graduates) may intern in unclassified positions for up to two years.
+Students who successfully complete the two-year program are eligible for appointment to a permanent classified or unclassified position.

 The State Work Incentive Program permits agency managers to hire participants in the Temporary Assistance for Needy Families (TANF) service as unclassified employees.
 Employees who complete two years of continuous participation in the Incentive Program are eligible for appointment to permanent classified status.